 The Companions find themselves waiting again, this time on their own within the grand manse.
-After having been met at the front entrance by a pale, hairless lad in a fine black suit who introduced himself as Leone, they were brought to this chamber that the ghostly doorman referred to as Madam Le Campe’s sitting room.
+After having been met at the front entrance by a pale, hairless lad in a fine black suit who introduced himself as Leone, they were brought to this chamber, which the ghostly doorman referred to as Lady Le Campe’s sitting room.
 Bowing, he had left them here alone.

 “Bet her liquor cabinet is stacked,” says Scarlet, glancing around the room.
 Her nose, however, is scrunched with distaste.
 Despite the superficial beauty, everything in the room, she thinks, appears unpractical due to its obviously exorbitant monetary value.
 Like, what’s the point of a chair that’s too nice to sit on?
 Or a blade that exists only to hang on a wall?
 She shudders to think of a cache of booze locked away somewhere because it is too expensive to actually drink.